gdsc-jssstu/todo-webapp/README.md

   > [Link to Docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository)

   Cloning a project means that you are setting up the project on your local system.

+  Please follow the given naming convention for naming the branch after forking: `<issue-type>/<issue-name-in-short>`

+  For example, for the issue https://github.com/gdsc-jssstu/todo-webapp/issues/6, the branch name would be `enhancement/responsive-website`

 - Keeping your own forked repo in sync with the main repo
   > [Link to Docs](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)